rcmp-grc/rcmp-grc.github.io/nicole/report-rapport-en.md

   <p>The course emphasizes safe storage, display, transportation, handling and use of firearms, but safety depends on more than just safe physical actions.
 Safe handling must include knowledge of the firearms themselves, ammunition, and the laws and regulations related to them.</p>
   <p>Individuals that wish to acquire restricted firearms must also pass the <a href="/en/firearms/firearms-safety-training-transport-and-storage/safety-courses">Canadian Restricted Firearms Safety Course</a>.</p>
   <p>The Canadian Firearms Program is responsible for the continued development, implementation, and evaluation of national firearms safety standards, and the content of the Canadian Firearms safety courses.
 Feedback on courses is received regularly as part of our ongoing interest in hearing from firearms safety instructors from across Canada.</p>
-  <p>The Canadian Firearms Program remains committed to developing additional tools to promote national consistency and better support Chief Firearms Officers with decision- making on client eligibility to hold a firearms licence, specifically when it comes to mental health-related investigations and their assessment of an individual's eligibility to obtain or hold a firearms licence when mental health is a consideration.</p>
+  <p>The Canadian Firearms Program remains committed to developing additional tools to promote national consistency and better support Chief Firearms Officers with decision-making on client eligibility to hold a firearms licence, specifically when it comes to mental health-related investigations and their assessment of an individual's eligibility to obtain or hold a firearms licence when mental health is a consideration.</p>
   </section>

   <section id="s6-4">